PerlDancer/Dancer2/Contributing.md

    is aware of it.

-   You could also notify the core team on IRC, on `irc.perl.org`, channel `#dancer` or via [web client](http://www.perldancer.org/irc).
+   You could also notify the core team on IRC, on `irc.perl.org`, channel `#dancer` or via [web client](https://www.perldancer.org/irc).

-6. When the core team reviews your pull request, it will either accept (and then merge into _master_) or refuse your request.
+7. When the core team reviews your pull request, it will either accept (and then merge into _main_) or refuse your request.

    If it's refused, try to understand the reasons explained by the team for the denial.
 Most of the time, communicating with the core team is enough to understand what the mistake was.
 Above all, please don't be offended.

-   If your pull request is merged into _master_, then all you have to do is remove your local and remote _pr/$name_ branch:
+   If your pull request is merged into _main_, then all you have to do is remove your local and remote _pr/$name_ branch:

-        $ git checkout master
+        $ git checkout main
         $ git branch -D pr/$name
         $ git push origin :pr/$name

    And then, of course, you need to sync your local devel branch with
    upstream:

-        $ git pull upstream master
+        $ git pull upstream main
-        $ git push origin master
+        $ git push origin main

    You're now ready to start working on a new pull request!

+### Pull Request Review Guidelines

+This is a non-exhaustive list of things that may cause the Dancer Core Team to request modifications to (or reject) your pull request:

+- Insufficient documentation
+- Failing tests in the test suite
+- Lack of tests provided covering new/changed functionality
+- Merge conflicts in git
+- Poor commit messages
+- Code or feature does not fit with the Core Team's vision or values for Dancer
+- Code introduces new bugs, or does not completely resolve an issue